 Nipple shields should be used with caution under the supervision of a skilled breastfeeding practitioner.
-Unless used properly, they may contribute to poor weight gain as the transfer of milk to the baby may be affected.
+Unless used properly, they may affect transfer of milk to the baby which may contribute to poor weight gain.

 How to use a nipple shield

-Ensure that the shield you use is a good fit for both you and your baby – there are different sizes available.
-A poorly fitting shield is more likely to cause problems.
+Make sure the shield you use is a good fit for both you and your baby – there are different sizes available.
+A poorly fitting shield can cause problems.